 You can use an Access Context Manager custom access level definition to set the appropriate policies.
 Custom access levels use boolean expressions written in a subset of Common Expression Language (CEL) to test the attributes of a client making a request.

-In the Cloud Console, you can configure custom access levels in the Advanced Mode when creating an access level.
+In the console, you can configure custom access levels in the Advanced Mode when creating an access level.
 To create a custom access level, complete the following steps:

-- In the Cloud Console, Open the Access Context Manager page.
+- In the console, Open the Access Context Manager page.

 - If you are prompted, select your organization.

 - At the top of the Access Context Manager page, click New.

 - In the New Access Level pane, complete the following steps: